-Journalism is essential to democracy
+Journalism is essential for democracy

-But trust is eroding – and we’re stepping in to rebuild it
+But trust is eroding.
+And we’re stepping in to rebuild it

 Photo by Retha Ferguson